k-nuth/c-api/include/kth/capi/doc_temp.md

 Defined in header `<knuth/nodecint/executor_c.h>`

-Controls the execution of a Bitprim crypto node.
+Controls the execution of a Knuth crypto node.

 ## Construction